When is air stable or unstable ?

 - Convergence: If two air flows meet from different directions, then one may be forced to rise over the other

 - Weather fronts: Rising air is associated with weather fronts

-Those April Showers made famous by the rhyme, are therefore the result of instability in the atmosphere together with a trigger to get them started.
+Those April Showers, made famous by the rhyme, are therefore the result of instability in the atmosphere and a trigger to get them started.
 However, in reality, things are a little more complicated.
 For a start, the value of the adiabatic lapse rate is not constant, depending upon both the temperature itself and whether or not cloud is forming as the parcel rises.
-Then, there is the intermediate position between stability and instability; a phenomenon known as conditional instability.
-That is when the atmosphere is essentially stable, up until something happens to flip the situation into an unstable one.
-But more of that in a future post……
+Then, there is the intermediate position between stability and instability, a phenomenon known as conditional instability.
+That is when the atmosphere is essentially stable until something happens to flip the situation into an unstable one.
+But more of that in a future post…